 Sharing my Best 10 Tips For Hosting a Stress-Free Thanksgiving so you can enjoy the holiday too.

 Thanksgiving is right around the corner which is hard to believe.
 Where does the time go?
-I feel confident in my tips today as I am no stranger to being a host several years in a row.
+I feel confident in my tips today as I am no stranger to being a host for several years in a row.
 One might ask why in the world anyone would want to take on this year after year.
 Well, I am still not exactly sure but one clear thing, I have had as many successes as failures.

 Create a Guest List

 Ok ok.
 This seems pretty obvious but maybe not to all of you.
-I have personally done the, come one come all invite in my excited voice weeks before hosting.
+I have personally done the, come one come to all invite in my excited voice weeks before hosting.
 At that point, I was running on the buzz of enthusiasm.
 When it came down to the wire, I was not too happy with my excited self in the weeks prior.
 I had to track guests down for head counts and of course, I didn’t end up with one.
 Which then led to too many people and not enough seating.

 Tables and Chairs

 Please take it from me, people don’t enjoy this.
 It is very simple to rent, borrow or even buy some decent folding chairs and an extra table to ensure your guests are comfortable.
-Now if you have a small home like I do.
+Now if you have a small home as I do.
 I have found having a fold-up table to pop up is a great solution to this along with extra folding chairs.
 People will remember eating a lovely meal all together and you will feel much happier having provided that.

 Plan the Menu

-I do realize that we are talking Thanksgiving here.
+I do realize that we are talking about Thanksgiving here.
 So pretty much the standard dishes apply.
 However, try to steer away from Pinterest recipes you have never eaten or tried making before the big day.
 Make what you know how to make.
 Today is not the day to teach yourself how to make new recipes or homemade dinner rolls for the first time.